KnoP-01/krl-for-vim/README.md

 Since version 2.0.0 most features are enabled by default, so you don't need that many options in your .vimrc.
-Existing mappings don't get overridden, unless the corrosponding option is explicitly set.
+Existing mappings don't get overridden, unless the corresponding option is explicitly set.
 There are \<plug\>-mappings available too, if you prefere different key bindings.

 KRL for Vim supports viewing and analysing VKRC files.
 Folding will get